ocamllabs/vscode-ocaml-platform/CONTRIBUTING.md

 make fmt
 ```

-This will format the OCaml source code with `ocamlformat` and the JavaScript
+This will format the OCaml source code with `ocamlformat`, then lint-fix and
-source code with `biome`.
+format the JavaScript source code with `oxlint` and `oxfmt`.

 ## Submitting a PR